 Common Pitfalls to Avoid

-- Type coercion with
+- Type constraint with

 ==